junxit/us-congress-bills-112/metadata.md

 - 2011-12-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8823)
 - 2011-12-13 — The previous question was ordered pursuant to the rule. (consideration: CR H8820)
 - 2011-12-14 — Received in the Senate.
 Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 257.
+- 2011-12-15 — Cloture motion on the motion to proceed to the bill presented in Senate. (consideration: CR S8673; text: CR S8673)
+- 2011-12-15 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S8673)
+- 2011-12-16 — Cloture motion on the motion to proceed to the bill withdrawn by unanimous consent in Senate.
+- 2011-12-17 — Amendment SA 1465 proposed by Senator Reid. (consideration: CR S8748-8749) In the nature of a substitute.
+- 2011-12-17 — Amendment SA 1465 under the order of 12/16/2011, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+89 - 10.
+Record Vote Number: 232.
+- 2011-12-17 — Amendment SA 1466 agreed to in Senate by Unanimous Consent.
+- 2011-12-17 — Amendment SA 1466 proposed by Senator Reid. (consideration: CR S8752; text: CR S8752) To amend the title.
+- 2011-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8748-8753)
+- 2011-12-17 — Message on Senate action sent to the House.
+- 2011-12-17 — Motion to proceed to consideration of measure agreed to in Senate by Unanimous Consent. (consideration: CR S8748)
+- 2011-12-17 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S8749-8752)
+- 2011-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S8749-8752)
+- 2011-12-17 — Roll call votes on amendments in Senate: Amendment SA 1465 under the order of 12/16/2011, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+89 - 10.
+Record Vote Number: 232.
+- 2011-12-17 — Senate amendment agreed to: Amendment SA 1465 under the order of 12/16/2011, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+89 - 10.
+Record Vote Number: 232.
+- 2011-12-17 — Senate amendment agreed to: Amendment SA 1466 agreed to in Senate by Unanimous Consent.
+- 2011-12-17 — Senate amendment proposed (on the floor): Amendment SA 1465 proposed by Senator Reid.(consideration: CR S8748-8749)
+- 2011-12-17 — Senate amendment proposed (on the floor): Amendment SA 1466 proposed by Senator Reid.(consideration: CR S8752; text: CR S8752)
+- 2011-12-17 — Senate amendment submitted
+- 2011-12-17 — Senate amendment submitted